 7. Use the little thing

-You must not fight the limited dimensions of your garden by attempting to make it look bigger, but instead you can create a peaceful, minimalist room.
+You must not fight the limited dimensions of your garden by attempting to make it look bigger, instead, you can create a peaceful, minimalist room.
 Just build the groundwork for your artificial grass.
-Only a few plants, only one or two hues, are then used.
-The beautiful grasses’ quiet rustling would be great.
-Put them as a focal point in one area, or arrange them in pots on a way to a little elevated deck or patio.
+Only a few plants and only one or two hues are needed to make a big difference.
+Put them as a focal point in one area, or arrange them in pots leading the way to a little elevated deck area or patio.